ganesh87967/smart-railway-surveillance/README.md

 Do not upload real passwords, database credentials, API keys, or other secrets to GitHub.

-Use local configuration or environment variables for sensitive information.

 ---

 # ▶️ Running the Application

-The project documentation provides a `run.bat` script for starting the application locally.
+The project provides a `run.bat` script for starting the application locally.

 On Windows: